wotakuro/ProfilerModuleForShaderCompile/README.md

 <br />

 ## How to use

+### About installation
+Please put this under the "Packages" folder.

 ### How to enabled
 ![ScreenshotToUnityProfiler](Documentation~/EnableShaderCompileModule.png "How to enable")<br />
 Enable the "Shader Compile" in the ProfilerModules.